2026/27 Season

 Matchdays

-Match days are different to traditional leagues, with all games being played over 3 periods (U11s and above games are played over 4 periods).
+Match days are different to traditional leagues, with all games being played over 3 periods (U12s and above games are played over 4 periods).
 This format allows more coaching points during breaks and reduces the need for coaching from the sideline during play.

 Our Referees

-This season, Central Venue Fixtures will operate with referees supplied by the Junior Premier League for games at Under 7 to Under 10.
+This season, Central Venue Fixtures will operate with referees supplied by the Junior Premier League for games at Under 8 to Under 11.
 As a league focused on development of young players, we demand the best and safest environment.
 In line with FA RESPECT guidance, players are encouraged to play within the laws and spirit of the game, duly supported by coaches of all teams.

 JPL 'Premier' Leagues

-This season our most ‘premier’ divisions, the U12-U16 National Premier Conferences are a format that was designed to match best v best through competition, promotion and relegation.
-Based on feedback from our member clubs we introduced these leagues in 8 regions throughout England.
-Simply, the best 8 teams on and off the pitch play in the most competitive and challenging league in the region.
+Based on feedback from our member clubs we introduced these leagues throughout England.
+Simply, the best teams on and off the pitch play in the most competitive and challenging league in the region.

 About The JPL 'Premier' Leagues